confluentinc/demo-10x-storage/README.md

 ## Instructions

 ### Setup Confluent Cloud
-1. Sign up for a Confluent Cloud Account.
+1. Sign up for a Confluent Cloud account at https://confluent.cloud

-1. In the Confluent Cloud console, create a basic cluster called "10x Demo" in the cloud region of your choice.
+1. In the Confluent Cloud console, create a basic cluster called "demo-10x-storage" in the cloud region of your choice.

-1. Create a topic for the training data.
-Go to Topics -> Add topic -> advanced settings
-    - Set topic name to `10x.storage.machine-learning.train`
-    - Set retention time to `infinite`
-    - Select "Save & create"

-1. Create a topic for the validation data.
-Go to Topics -> Add topic -> advanced settings
-    - Set topic name to `10x.storage.machine-learning.test`
-    - Set retention time to `infinite`
-    - Select "Save & create"

-1. Create an API key for your cluster.
-Go to Data integration -> API keys -> Add key and choose global access.
-Keep this API key secure with a password manager.

 1. In your Confluent Cloud environment, select **Schema Registry** and enable Confluent Schema Registry in the same region as your cluster.

-1. Create an API key for your Schema Registry.
-Go to the Schema Registry tab in your Confluent Cloud environment, select "API credentials" and create a new API key.
-Keep this API key secure with a password manager.

 ### Setup Your Workstation